wilsonliaows/docs/_docs/_recipes/recipe_version_management.markdown

 ---

 # Recipe version management
-Previous versions of recipes can be restored at any time.
+Every time a recipe is saved, a version of the recipe is saved.
+Previous versions of a recipe can be restored at any time.
 Recipe versions can be viewed in the **Versions** tab and are denoted by their version number.

 In the version history view, each version is attributed to the user who made the change (relevant for multi-user team accounts), with a timestamp when the version was saved, as well as the change type associated with that version.